Why do we process your data?

 – Occasionally, collected data may also be used for performance analysis purposes.
 This is however strictly for internal use only in order to review performance such as attendance and subscriber rates and to improve customer service.
 It will never be given to any external parties or presented with identifiable data e.g. names, addresses etc.

-For some sponsored events/ reports, attendees will have the option to allow their registered business email address to be given to sponsors so that they can get in touch with you for follow up/ sales purposes.
+– For some sponsored events/ reports, attendees will have the option to allow their given email address and other submitted contact data to be given to any organisation who comes under the category of sponsors and exhibitors so that they can get in touch with you for follow up/ sales purposes.
 However, you must explicitly opt in to this on our forms for this to occur.
 Your data will never be given to sponsors without your expressed consent.
+Please note, some sponsors and exhibitors may not be listed on the event page at the time you registered but will be fully named on the site and event programme by the beginning of the event.
+You have a right to withdraw consent at any time.

 – If you have signed up to a paid service such as purchasing a report or attending an event, we will need to send statements, invoices and collect payments from you.